Artist of many mediums.

 Yoga cannot be practiced blindly—it must be continually adapted.
 Like the moon, women are cyclical in nature and thus need to change their practices to support physical, emotional, and mental well-being.
 Tess devotes much of her study to how yoga can bolster women’s health and thus adapts her teaching accordingly, both in the classroom and in private sessions.

 Much of Geeta’s work was dedicated to the field of women’s yoga—she was a pioneer in adapting the yogic practice for women.
-While I did not have the opportunity to study with Geeta directly, my studies stem largely from the resources she and her students created:
+While Tess did not have the opportunity to study with Geeta directly, her studies stem largely from the resources she and her students created:

 TIAS AND SURYA LITTLE—PRAJNA YOGA

 The word prajna in Sanskrit means insight, deep understanding, and mindfulness.
 It suggests a dynamic, embodied wisdom that permeates every cell and every tissue in the body.
-I discovered Tias Little’s teachings from his book Yoga of the Subtle Body and was immediately captivated by the interweave of metaphor, science, myth, and felt experience.
-Rather spontaneously, I signed up for the full 200-Hr program and shortly thereafter moved to Santa Fe.
-I am grateful for the opportunity to support Tias and Surya’s business (as well as the Prajna Yoga sangha) and to dive ever-deeper into my studies.
+Tess discovered Tias Little’s teachings from his book Yoga of the Subtle Body and was immediately captivated by the interweave of metaphor, science, myth, and felt experience.
+Rather spontaneously, Tess signed up for the full 200-Hr program and shortly thereafter moved to Santa Fe for a year of study.
+Tess is currently completing her 500-Hr with Tias and Surya.

 April is the founder of THE MOON IS MY CALENDAR and creatress of the New Moon Calendar Journal, a beautifully simple tool for women to connect with their physical, emotional, and creative selves within the context of the phases of the moon.
-I stumbled upon April’s journal while I was leading a women’s circle in Portland—her format made daily journaling accessible to an over-scheduled life and helped me see my monthly patterns with clarity and relief.
+Tess stumbled upon April’s journal while she was leading a women’s circle in Portland—her format made daily journaling accessible to an over-scheduled life and helped her see monthly patterns with clarity and relief.